Interviewed by Hans Tung and Zara Zhang.

 Andrew Ng on China’s Ambitions in Artificial Intelligence

 GGV Capital’s Hans Tung and Zara Zhang interview Andrew Ng, one of the world’s leading experts on artificial intelligence and deep learning who was the chief scientist at Baidu from 2014 to 2017.
 Andrew is also the co-founder of Coursera and the Google Brain Deep Learning Project.
 In this episode, Andrew discusses how the startup ecosystem in China compares that of the US, his work at Baidu, and what he is most excited about in the field of artificial intelligence.

 Update: We recorded this episode in late 2017.
 As of January 2018, Andrew has announced his new project, Landing.ai, that will help bring AI to the manufacturing industry.
 Landing.ai’s first strategic partner is Foxconn, the Chinese manufacturing giant that builds iPhones, among many other products.

-Today we’re joined by Andrew Ng, one of the world’s top experts and evangelists on AI, artificial intelligence and deep learning.
+Hans Tung: Today on the podcast we’re joined by Andrew Ng, one of the world’s top experts and evangelists on AI, artificial intelligence and deep learning.
 He was the chief scientist at Baidu from 2014 until this March.
 Before Baidu, he cofounded Coursera in 2012.
-From 2011 to 2012, he worked at Google where he cofounded and led the Google Brain Deep Learning Project.
+From 2011 to 2012, he worked at Google where he co-founded and led the Google Brain Deep Learning Project.
 And before that, he was and still is a professor at Stanford.